jaspector

 Monday through Friday, 8 am to 5 pm

-Typical inspection sequence: Work must be permitted before work begins, inspections are requested during construction, and final fees are paid before final inspections.
+Typical sequence: Work must be permitted before work begins, inspections are requested during construction, and final fees are paid before final inspections.

-Duplin County Building Permit FAQ
+Source: Duplin County Building Inspections ↗

-Do I need a building permit in unincorporated Duplin County, NC?
+01 Do I need a building permit in unincorporated Duplin County, NC?

 Duplin County enforces the NC State Building Codes and issues permits for building, electrical, mechanical, and plumbing work.

-How much does a building permit cost in unincorporated Duplin County, NC?
+02 How much does a building permit cost in unincorporated Duplin County, NC?

+Building permit fees in unincorporated Duplin County, NC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $275 minimum for new residential up to 1,800 sq ft; other permit types show $50, $80, $100, or $150 minimums..
 Fees are calculated as: Combination of flat and square-foot formulas, including $0.20/sq ft with $100 minimum, $0.10/sq ft with $100 minimum for some commercial renovations, and $0.28/sq ft with $275 minimum for new residential above 1,800 sq ft..

-How do I apply for a building permit in unincorporated Duplin County, NC?
+03 How do I apply for a building permit in unincorporated Duplin County, NC?

-1. Confirm the project type and whether zoning, floodplain, septic, lien agent, or other local approvals are needed.
+To apply for a building permit in unincorporated Duplin County, NC, follow these steps: 1.
+Confirm the project type and whether zoning, floodplain, septic, lien agent, or other local approvals are needed.
 2. Complete the county building permit application and related forms such as lien agent, workers compensation, smoke alarm, manufactured/modular setup, temporary power, or trade-specific applications.
 3. Provide project details including owner, contractor, scope, valuation, occupancy, site address, license information, and required affidavits.
 4. Submit the package to Duplin County Building Inspections for review.
 5. Pay required fees and wait for permit issuance.
 6. Schedule inspections during construction and obtain final approval before closeout.

-How long does it take to get a building permit in unincorporated Duplin County, NC?
+04 How long does it take to get a building permit in unincorporated Duplin County, NC?

-What work is exempt from building permits in unincorporated Duplin County, NC?
+05 What work is exempt from building permits in unincorporated Duplin County, NC?

-How do I schedule a building inspection in unincorporated Duplin County, NC?
+06 How do I schedule a building inspection in unincorporated Duplin County, NC?

-Inspections can be scheduled via: 910-296-2124.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Duplin County, NC via: 910-296-2124.
 Inspections scheduled before 5 p.m. are normally performed the following workday..